diethardsteiner/diethardsteiner.github.io/_posts/2016-11-26-PDI-Streamlined-Data-Refinery.md

 published: true
 ---

-Note: Written Dec 2016, put on hold because of some issues faced when using file based (as opposed to repo) approach.
+> **Note**: Written Dec 2016, put on hold because of some issues faced when using file based (as opposed to repo) approach.
 Since I do not have time for now to revisit the topic, I'll publish it (Apr 2017) in any case, because the article should contain quite a lot of useful info regardless of the issues faced.
 I recommend using the repo for now.

 I was probably not the only one who wondered what was behind the **Streamlined Data Refinery** (SDR) marketing buzz.
 So what is it then?
 Really?